dazuma/toys/toys/docs/guide.md

            |----TOOL----|
     $ toys system version

 The tool name is `system version`.
-Notice that the tool name may have multiple words.
+Notice that the tool name can have multiple words.
 Tools are arranged hierarchically.
 In this case, `system` is a **namespace** for tools related to the Toys system, and `version` is one of its **subtools**.
 It prints the current Toys version.